nodejs/node/doc/guides/technical-priorities.md

 ## Single Executable Applications

-Node.js often loses out to other runtimes/languages in cases where being able package up a single execuatble application simplifies distribution and management of what needs to be delivered.
+Node.js often loses out to other runtimes/languages in cases where being able to package a single, executable application simplifies distribution and management of what needs to be delivered.
 While there are components/approaches for doing this, they need to be better documented and evangelized so that this is not seen as a barrier